leixingbi/ThreeStage_StreamflowPrediction_Framework/README.md

 3. Run the file “main_ParallelAccelerationVersion.py” in Pycharm IDE for the auto operation of the proposed framework methodology and its realizations;

 Note that we provide a more detailed code(s) explanation within each file.
+In this software implementation, We name the innovative reconstruction method as minimum error reconstruction (MER).
 The operation results are organized in the file “result_multi_process.xlsx”, “Result” directory.

 Reference